redhat-cop/ocp4-helpernode/README.md

 > :warning: **NOTE**, currently this playbook assumes/is limited to a `/24` network

 See the `vars.yaml` [documentaion page](docs/vars-doc.md) for more info about what you can define.
-There's different options, depending on what you're doing.
+There are different options, depending on what you're doing.
 For example, if you're doing a static ip install vs a dhcp install.

 ## Run the playbook